 We believe that the pinnacle of our worship service is the shared communion meal, also known as the Eucharist or the Lord’s Supper.
 While the sermon or musical worship can touch on a myriad of topics relevant to our lives, communion is a deep and mysterious moment.
 Each Sunday, communion reminds us once again what’s at the very heart of the story of Jesus—His death, burial, and resurrection.
 For many Christian traditions, the Eucharist has been the heartbeat of worship for centuries.
 As a sacrament, it’s an outward and visible sign of an inward and invisible grace.
 As we participate in communion together, we are unified as the body of Christ and we receive strength through the remembrance of Jesus' sacrifice for us.

 What to Expect during Communion

 - After musical worship, a pastor will share some thoughts as we approach the table of communion.

 - We practice open communion at The River, which means anyone and everyone who wants to encounter Jesus in a deeper way is welcome to receive communion.

-We believe that 'expression deepens impression,' so we leave space at the end of the morning for the work of God to deepen in us.
-Often we conclude our time by chatting in groups of 3-4 people and sharing either something we're grateful for or a need we have.
-Your group may choose to conclude with prayer before we sing a final song together.
+We believe that 'expression deepens impression,' so we leave space in the service for the work of God to deepen in us.
+Often we conclude our message with reflection questions that you can share with 1-2 people near you.
 You are welcome to share something simple or simply choose to listen.
 While this moment may make some of us squirm, we believe it's a vital antidote to our Silicon Valley culture of individualism, and a small but essential reminder that God is real and moving in our lives.